 Without a doubt, camera firmware is one of the most important parts of any modern digital camera, and this is especially true for mirrorless cameras that have a lot more electronics compared to DSLRs.
-The Nikon Z6 and Z7 are Nikon’s first attempts at getting into the mirrorless market.
-Considering that these are first generation cameras of their kind for the company, they are already highly capable and solid, something that cannot be said about other mirrorless camera launches we have seen in the past.
-However, just like any first generation product, the Nikon Z6 and Z7 have their list of issues that we would like to see addressed in upcoming firmware updates as soon as possible.
-In this article, we will take a look at critical firmware updates that Nikon should deliver for the Z6 and Z7, as well as a wishlist of updates we would like to see on these cameras to make them even more appealing to the masses.
+Nikon has been building its arsenal of Z-series cameras in both full-frame (FX) and APS-C (DX) formats since 2018, and as of early 2022 there are a total of eight mirrorless cameras available: Z50, Zfc, Z5, Z6, Z6 II, Z7, Z7 II, and Z9.
+Although they are all highly capable and solid, they do have their list of issues that we would like to see addressed in upcoming firmware updates in the future.
+In this article, we will take a look at critical firmware updates that Nikon should deliver for these cameras, as well as a wishlist of updates we would like to see on these cameras to make them even more appealing to the masses.

 Change in Nikon Firmware Update Strategy

 As we have seen in the past, Nikon has mostly kept firmware updates for its DSLR cameras as bug fixes.
 It is extremely rare to see new features delivered via firmware updates, something Nikon has been criticized for.
 With the introduction of mirrorless cameras that house a high-resolution electronic viewfinder, in-body image stabilization, and other features we have never seen on DSLR cameras, it is especially important for Nikon to focus on updating the camera firmware so that its products remain desirable and competitive.